dakanji/RefindPlus/README-Dev.md

 - **UEFI 2.x Emulation:** RefindPlus always emulates the `CreateEventEx` feature from UEFI 2.x on EFI 1.x units and additionally modifies the EFI Revision value to `UEFI 2.3`.
 This often allows running UEFI 2.x utilities on legacy units since several such utilities only require CreateEventEx to function.
 Users that prefer not to have this feature can activate the RefindPlus-Specific `decline_uefiemulate` configuration token to switch it off.
 - **ESP Scanning:** Other ESPs separate from that containing the active efi file are now also scanned for loaders by rEFInd.
 The earlier behaviour, where all other ESPs were treated as duplicates and ignored, has been considered an error and changed.
 This earlier behaviour is preferred and maintained in RefindPlus.
 However, users are provided an option to override this behaviour, in favour of the new rEFInd behaviour, by activating the RefindPlus-Specific `decline_espfilter` configuration token to switch it off.
 - **Disabled Manual Stanzas:** The processing of a user configured boot stanza is halted once a `Disabled` setting is encountered and the `Entry` object returned 'as is'.
 The outcome is the same between rEFInd, which always proceeds to create and return a fully built object (subsequently discarded), and RefindPlus, which may return a partial object (similarly discarded).
 However, the approach adopted in RefindPlus allows for an optimised loading process particularly when `Disabled` tokens are placed immediately after the `menuentry` line (see examples in the [config.conf-sample](https://github.com/dakanji/RefindPlus/blob/4d066b03423e0b4d34b11fc5e17faa7db511c551/config.conf-sample#L890) file).
 This also applies to `submenuentry` items which can be enabled or disabled separately.
-- **Revealed DXE Drivers:** RefindPlus does not scan for newly revealed DXE drivers during handle connection unless the `dxe_driver_rescan` token is active.
+- **Revealed DXE Drivers:** RefindPlus does not scan for newly revealed DXE drivers during handle connection unless the `rescan_drivers` token is active.
 This is because such scans are not required by most types of firmware and therefore better to remove the speed penalty while retaining the ability for this to be done on firmware that require this process.

 ## Roll Your Own
 Refer to [BUILDING.md](https://github.com/dakanji/RefindPlus/blob/GOPFix/BUILDING.md) for build instructions (x64 Only).